mailgun/documentation/source/api-email-validation-deprecated.rst

     GET /address/private/validate

-Addresses are validated based off defined checks.
+Addresses are verified based off defined checks.

 This operation is only accessible with the private API key and not subject to the daily usage limits.